ikey4u/wikit/README.md

 # What is it?

-To be short, Wikit is a tool which can (fully, may be in future) render and create dictionary file in MDX/MDD format.
+To be short, Wikit is a tool which can (fully, may be in future) create or parse dictionary file in MDX/MDD/Mac Dictionary format.

 This project is in very early stage, but you can try this [demo](http://106.53.152.194/wikit/) online or download electron wrapped client from here